friesenlab/ideonella-azotifigens_DSMZ21438/README.md

 **Analysis**

-This repo holds scripts to process Illumina sequencing read data with trimming and removal of phiX174, assemble quality controlled reads and annotate the genome.
+This repo holds a workflow script to process Illumina sequencing read data with quality trimming and removal of phiX174, *de novo* genome assembly of quality controlled sequence reads and to annotate the genome.

 **Data**